libp2p/js-libp2p/examples/transports/README.md

   )
 })();
 ```
+For more information refer to the [docs](https://github.com/libp2p/js-libp2p/blob/master/doc/API.md).

-The result should be look like:
+The result should look like:

 ```bash
 > node 2.js